 While camping is by its nature informal, Christian modesty should be taken into account when packing for the week.
 Inappropriate clothing (i.e.: t-shirts with inappropriate logos, short-shorts, halter tops, exposed midriffs, “skimpy clothing,” etc.) is not permitted.
 Dress for daily church services is casual.
 Please note that evening temperatures can be cool.
 Because participants will be involved in various activities, at least one pair of closed-toe shoes is required.
 The Manzano Mountain Retreat has a pool and there will be time for swimming.
 Girls must wear one-piece swimsuits (bikinis and tankinis are not allowed).

-Driving directions to Manzano Mountain Retreat can be found on their website at: http://manzanomountainretreat.com/location.html
+Driving directions to Highlands Presbyterian Camp & Retreat Center can be found on their website at:

-For those flying in to Albuquerque (ABQ), transportation will be provided between the airport and the camp facility.
+For those flying in to Denver International Airport (DIA), transportation may be provided between the airport and the camp facility.
+More information will be availible in the weeks before Camp Emmanuel.
 Please follow the guidelines below when scheduling flights and travel with parish groups when possible.
-Flight itineraries should be forward to email@example.com.
+Flight itineraries should be forward to [email protected]